Trout sets Angels scoring record in 12-0 rout of Blue Jays – KION546

 Trout scored his 1,025th run with the Angels with his 27th homer off left-hander Yusei Kikuchi in the eighth.
 With the homer, Trout passed Garret Anderson to become the franchise leader in runs scored.

-The Angels scored as many runs in one game as they’d scored in the first seven games of this road trip, winning 1-0 at Detroit on Aug.
-19 before losing the next six.

-“That’s good for us,” Adell said of the 13-hit attack.
-“It’s a tough road trip so far, as far as the wins go.”

 Velasquez hit a two-run home run off right-hander Mitch White (1-4) in the third, his seventh.
-White allowed a career-high seven runs and eight hits in five innings.
+White allowed seven runs and eight hits in five innings.

 Adell went 4 for 5 and scored twice, and David Fletcher reached base four times and drove in a pair as the Angels scored their most runs in a game since a 12-0 win over Tampa Bay on May 10.